Types of courses

 Types of undergraduate courses

-Degree courses can be in a single subject (Single or Specialised Awards) or in two subjects (Combined Awards or Creative Arts).
+Degree courses can be in a single subject (Single or Specialised Awards) or in two subjects, as in Combined Awards.

 You’ll graduate with a BA (Hons) or BSc (Hons) qualification, depending on whether you study an arts or science-based course.

-These are four-year undergraduate courses in which you'll identify, apply for, and secure professional work experience, to be taken between your second and final years.
+These undergraduate courses offer you the chance to identify, apply for, and secure professional work experience, to be taken between your second and final years (a 'sandwich' year).

-Professional Placement Year programmes are your opportunity to gain workplace experience over an extended period, to enhance your career prospects in a competitive market.
+Lasting four years in total, Professional Placement Year programmes are your opportunity to gain an undergraduate honours degree and workplace experience over an extended period (usually one to three placements over a minimum of nine months).

-By completing the programme, you'll be entitled to add “with Professional Placement Year” to your degree title.
+By completing the programme, you'll be entitled to add “with Professional Placement Year” to your BA (Hons) degree title.

-Undergraduate degrees at Bath School of Art and Design are available with an Integrated Foundation Year.
+Undergraduate degrees at Bath Schools of Art and Design are available with an Integrated Foundation Year.

 Our intensive and experimental Foundation course is designed to help you reach your full potential.
 You'll develop your ideas, skills and confidence in readiness for progressing to year one of your undergraduate degree programme.